garrandall/popular-music-data/tracks/falsetto-the-dream.md

 Oh!

 Oh! oh! oh! oh!
-Oh! oh! oha! oha! oooahhhhhhhh! aahhhhhhh!
+Oh! oh! oha! oha! oooahhhhhhhh! ah!

 In a falsetto
-She like ohh ohh baby ah ah ah ohhh
+She like oh oh baby ah ah ah oh
 In a falsetto
-She like ohh ohh baby ah ah ah ah
+She like oh oh baby ah ah ah ah
 In a falsetto

 She said it feels like her very first time